menandmice/micetro_docs/guides/implementation/updates.rst

   :width: 50%
   :align: center

-You can also check if an update is available by selecting :guilabel:`Tools --> Check for Updates`.
+You can also check if an update is available by selecting :menuselection:`Tools --> Check for Updates`.

 .. note::
   To receive update notifications and check for updates, you must be in a group with administration privileges.
 Only the Administrator user can perform the actual update.